 Decorating our new home has been a blast.
 We didn’t have to do much in terms of updates, but one of my favorite transformations is in our guest bedroom.
 It’s incredible what a fresh coat of white paint can do for a room.
 We decided to update the brown paneling with Sherwin Williams white paint in Alabaster and pulled up the carpet to expose the beautiful hardwood floors, which instantly made the room feel larger.
 Since we don’t use this space that often, it’s the one room I did not want to splurge on, so I pulled out old thrift and flea market finds that I’ve collected over the years.
 It’s so fun to see these items being used in a fresh new space.
-Every single thing in this room is either thrifted or DIY!
+Nearly everything thing in this room is either thrifted or DIY!

 Moving and decorating can be expensive.
 However, there are a handful of items you can almost always count on finding at thrift stores.
 Decorating with these thrifted finds not only add a little character to your home, but leave room in the budget for you to splurge on big ticket items.
 Here are a few things you can find at the thrift store to upgrade your home:

 Key bowls, coffee table bowls, nightstand bowls – you name it.
 If you need a bowl for any table around your house, head to Goodwill or your favorite thrift store for endless possibilities.

 Thrift stores are bursting at the seams with picture frames in all sizes.
 Love the size but not the color?
 Paint it!
 Even if you DIY a frame, you’re still getting it for a fraction of the retail cost.